Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 When the power goes out, a generator can come to your rescue.
 It’ll keep your house warm in the winter and cool in the summer.
 It’ll give you light and keep your refrigerator running, so no food goes to waste.
 Not to mention, it’ll keep your electronic devices going so you never have to be without entertainment.

 The WEN DF1100T has a 6.6-gallon gasoline fuel tank that provides 8.5 hours of runtime on a 50 percent load.
-If you use a 20 gallon LPG (liquid petroleum gas) tank, you’ll get 3 hours of run time on a 50 percent load.
+If you use a 20 gallon LPG (liquid petroleum gas) tank, you’ll get a run time of 3 hours on a 50 percent load.

 Its power panel has a multimeter, electric start button, an engine switch, and the dual-fuel switch.
-There are also four GFCI-protected 120V AC outlets, one 12V DC cigarette lighter style plug, a 120V 30A twist-lock outlet, as well as a 120/240V 50 A outlet.
+There are also four GFCI-protected 120V AC outlets, one 12V DC cigarette lighter style plug, a 120V 30A Amp outlet with twist-lock, as well as a 120/240V 50 Amp outlet.

 More Specs and Features: